 Firing some “silver bullets” at the prospect is another way to try to create interest.
 These are key points that include company facts, product characteristics, competitive advantages, ROI statics, etc.

-Have a list of “silver bullets” which are facts or details in your or call outline.
+Have a list of “silver bullets” which are facts or details in your cold call script or call outline.
 When you get to the point in the call where you want to build interest, you fire a few of the points off at the prospect.

 The following are examples of silver bullets: